Quantum Volume for Photonic Quantum Processors

-Our goal is to find a parameter regime for the photonic hardware as a universal quantum machine rather than a task-specific chip~\cite{mezher2022assessing,goel2022inverse,cavailles2022high} and at an intermediate scale rather than a fault-tolerant scale with millions of qubits~\cite{takeda2019toward,bourassa2021blueprint,bartolucci2021fusion,larsen2021fault}.
-To this end, we show that implementing MBQC on noisy cluster states via faulty measurement devices is equivalent to perfect logical gates followed by a Pauli error channel (Fig.~\ref{fig:demo}).
+Our goal is to find a parameter regime for the photonic hardware as a universal quantum machine rather than a task-specific chip~\cite{mezher2022assessing,goel2022inverse,cavailles2022high} and at an intermediate scale rather than a fault-tolerant scale with millions of qubits~\cite{takeda2019toward,bourassa2021blueprint,bartolucci2021fusion,larsen2021fault}. {As a direct simulation of the MBQC process is computationally demanding,} our main contribution is to show that implementing MBQC on noisy cluster states via faulty measurement devices is equivalent to perfect logical gates followed by a Pauli error channel (Fig.~\ref{fig:demo}).
 This error model is served as an effective description of photonic NISQ devices and makes them amenable to various NISQ benchmarks~\cite{magesan2011scalable,cross2019validating}.
 We derive this effective description in two cases: First, a discrete-variable (DV) cluster state as a warm-up example, where we consider depolarizing channels for imperfect resource state preparation and measurements.
-Second, a continuous-variable (CV) cluster state as an experimentally relevant setup~\cite{menicucci2006universal,pysher2011parallel,chen2014experimental,yokoyama2013ultra,roslund2014wavelength,wang2014weaving,yoshikawa2016invited,larsen2021deterministic} based on approximate Gottesman-Kitaev-Preskill (GKP) encoding~\cite{gottesman2001encoding}, where we include photon loss as the main source of error during cluster state generation and homodyne measurements.
+Second, a continuous-variable (CV) cluster state as an experimentally relevant setup~\cite{menicucci2006universal,pysher2011parallel,chen2014experimental,yokoyama2013ultra,roslund2014wavelength,wang2014weaving,yoshikawa2016invited,larsen2021deterministic} based on approximate Gottesman-Kitaev-Preskill (GKP) encoding~\cite{gottesman2001encoding}, where we include photon loss as the main source of error during cluster state generation and transmission.

 \paragraph{Framework}